CONNEX-AB-Delivery-System/DS-CSLTruck/README.md

 - remoteRun (Execute a jar deployed on your Brick)
 - deployAndRun (Deploy & Execute from your Computer the program that you configured on the file: MANIFEST.MF)

+# About CSLTruck

+motors
++[one EV3 Large Motor] for driving to run front wheel drive system.
+Documentation here: <a href="http://ev3dev-lang-java.github.io/docs/api/latest/ev3dev-lang-java/ev3dev/actuators/lego/motors/EV3LargeRegulatedMotor.html">Javadocs</a>
++[one EV3 Medium Motor] for steering to run back wheel steering system +[one EV3 Large Motor] for lifting crane
++[one EV3 Medium Motor] for grabbing container
++
+sensors
++[one EV3 Infrared Sensor] for measuring distance to detect obstacles +[one mindstormsLineReaderV2 Sensor Line] for measuring line reflection to follow the line

 # Documenatation of system

 ## General information